 - Global templates and space templates

 - Create a template

 - Use a template

-- Templates provided by blueprints

 - Promote templates in the Create dialog

-- System templates

 - Create a Template - Create a Page from a Template

 Looking for new Confluence templates?
 A huge range of templates are now available in Confluence Cloud.
 Learn more about templates in Confluence Cloud.